llm-bible/llm-bible.github.io/_publications/delbrouck2017empirical.markdown

 ---
 layout: publication
-title: An Empirical Study On The Effectiveness Of Images In Multimodal Neural Machine Translation
+title: 'An Empirical Study On The Effectiveness Of Images In Multimodal Neural Machine Translation'
 authors: Delbrouck Jean-benoit, Dupont Stéphane
 conference: "Proceedings of the"
 year: 2017